davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 gradients implied for the shallow slab window scenario are much higher than those suggested by heat flow data in the Coast Ranges, leading @Erkan2008 to favor a stalled slab tectonic scenario.
-Our modeling predicts that both the stalled slab and (deep slab window reheated) Cretaceous mantle nappe scenarios recover the geotherm determined by xenolith thermobarometry, while not violating constraints posed by heat flow data.
+Our modeling predicts that both the stalled slab and Cretaceous mantle nappes reheated by a deep slab window recover the geotherm determined by xenolith thermobarometry, while not violating constraints posed by heat flow data.
 An assessment of model sensitivity presented in
 @sec:model_supplement includes biases that may influence the model